derekmerck/diana2/platform/docker-image/README.md

 ### Build a DIANA-Plus Docker Image

 DIANA-Plus includes scientfic and machine learning packages for advanced image processing on medical image data.
 It is currently only available for `amd64` and `arm32v7` because tensorflow is hard to compile for `arm64v8`.
-For `amd64`, DIANA-Plus uses the `tf-nightly` package and for `arm32v7` we compile our own wheel (see [TF on arm32 note](./TF_on_arm32v7.md))  The DIANA-Plus Docker image is also 700MB, compared to 300MB for the vanilla image.
+For `amd64`, DIANA-Plus uses the `tf-nightly` package (currently 1.13) and for `arm32v7` we compile our own wheel (currently 1.12, see [TF on arm32 note](./TF_on_arm32v7.md))

+The DIANA-Plus Docker image is much heavier at 700MB, compared to 300MB for the vanilla image.

 ```
 $ cp ${WHEEL_DIR}/tensorflowXX-py37-arm23.whl .